Updated May 2023

 -Eco boom.
 Bamboo next to skin.
 “Natural aloe oil” is added to the inner layer.
 The absorbent core contains fluff pulp and Sumitomo traditional sodium polyacrylate (SAP).
 Made with biodegradable backsheet and packaging.
 Made in China.
 “Non toxic adhesive.”

--*Cutie Pea: Bamboo top- and back-sheet, cellulose fluff, and a SAP core. contains aloe vera essence, “extracted from the aloe vera plant and used in topical form (very nominal amount), This contains vitamin E amongst other vitamins and minerals.”
+-*Eco Pea (formerly named Cutie Pea): Bamboo top- and back-sheet, cellulose fluff, and a SAP core.
+Contains aloe vera essence, “extracted from the aloe vera plant and used in topical form (very nominal amount), This contains vitamin E amongst other vitamins and minerals.”
 TCF.
-No phthalates, latex or bpa.
+No phthalates, latex or BPA, and the company does many earth friendly efforts.
 These diapers look exactly like Andy pandy, have a wetness indicator and get very good customer reviews.
-No answer about dye or prints, but the only place with printing is writing on the waistband.
 These are cheaper than some of the other ones with aloe.
 Note their sizing is different; size 4 is equivalent to other brands size 5.

 -Little Toes.
 Bamboo touches skin.
 Fluff pulp and superabsorbent polymer (SAP) on which there is currently no information of origin.
 “May start falling apart with heavy saturation” and only selling size medium apparently.